 The weather can be quite cool in winter, please bring clothing you can layer.

 Sites can get congested during peak travel periods with coaches of large pilgrim groups.
 We do our best to plan our visits around these times but sometimes it is unavoidable.
 There may be delays, queue's and private services that prevent us from entering the site.
 Your trip leader will manage this as best as they can on the day.

 As the days get warmer, temperatures can start to soar.
 From April to October, to avoid the midday heat, some days start very early (eg at 0500).
 Please be prepared for this: we try to make things as comfortable for you as possible.

-These are by no means 'cheap' destination and you should budget accordingly.
+These destinations can be expensive on the ground and you should budget accordingly.
 The good news is that you have expert local leaders to help uncover the best deals!

 Known as 'baksheesh' in the Middle East, tipping is an entrenched feature of the tourism industry.
 If you are satisfied with the services provided a tip - though not compulsory - is appropriate and always appreciated.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels.
 Don’t be taken back if this tipping culture is even more apparent in Israel.

 3. Following recent safety incidents we recommend that you check your government's advice for their latest information on travelling in Israel (particularly within the West Bank) before your departure and ensure that your travel insurance covers you for all areas of your itinerary.
-We have links to prominent government travel advisories and regular updates on issues affecting this trip on our Travel Alerts page - www.intrepidtravel.com/au/travel-alerts
+We have links to prominent government travel advisories and regular updates on issues affecting this trip on our Travel Alerts page: www.intrepidtravel.com/travel-alerts